Unico: OEL Reboot series

 A second volume titled Unico: Hunted based on the chapter "Black Rain and White Feathers" was announced at San Diego Comic-Con 2024 and was released on July 1, 2025.
 An animated trailer for the second volume was uploaded online on June 1, 2025.

+A third volume, titled Unico: Lost, adapting the chapter "The Tale of the Fangs of Athens", was released on July 7, 2026.
+A fourth volume, titled Unico: Kidnapped, is slated to release on July 6, 2027.

 Anime

 Unico: Black Cloud, White Feather

-In 1979, the same year the manga ended, Unico made his animated debut in Kuroi Kumo Shiroi Hane (Black Cloud, White Feather), an ecologically-themed pilot film (for a proposed anime television series) which was later released directly to video.
+In 1979, the same year the manga ended, Unico made his animated debut in Kuroi Kumo Shiroi Hane (Black Cloud, White Feather), an ecologically themed pilot film (for a proposed anime television series) which was later released directly to video.
 The short was shown to members of Tezuka Fan Club on April 30, 1979.
 The short adapts the manga chapter "Black Rain and White Feathers" serialized in 1977.
 In the pilot, Unico meets a young girl named Chiko (voiced by Minori Matsushima) in Canada who is ill because of the pollution from a nearby factory, and becomes determined to save Chiko's life by destroying the factory in order to cure her.
 Unico was voiced in this film by Hiroya Oka in Japanese and Rosa Romay in the Spanish dub in 1980.
 The songs was written by Yoko Narahashi, Akira Ito, Mickie Yoshino, and sung by Yukihide Takekawa.
-In the United States, the short was included as a bonus feature for the Blue-Ray re-release of Unico in the Island of Magic by Discotek Media with English subtitles.
-On August 9, 2025, the pilot was uploaded to Tezuka Production's official English Youtube channel for a limited time to promote the release of Unico: Hunted, the second volume of the OEL reboot series by Samuel Sattin, Gurihiru, and Scholastic.
+In the United States, the short was included as a bonus feature for the Blu-Ray re-release of Unico in the Island of Magic by Discotek Media with English subtitles.
+On August 9, 2025, the pilot was uploaded to Tezuka Production's official English YouTube channel for a limited time to promote the release of Unico: Hunted, the second volume of the OEL reboot series by Samuel Sattin, Gurihiru, and Scholastic.